 And when you’re away from work, unplug completely.
 Do you remember how people got hold of you if you were out and about, before mobile phones were invented?
 That’s right.
 They didn’t.
 Until you got back home!

 Systemise your processes

-Even something as simple as a “Frequently Asked Question” sheet for your clients, or a page for your website, will save you time if you find you’re answering the same types of questions time and again.
+You get the idea – there are plenty of other examples you could use.
+Even something as simple as a “Frequently Asked Question” sheet for your clients or a page on your website, will save you time if you find you’re answering the same questions over and again.

 Accept there doesn’t have to be ‘perfect balance’

-But carefully putting these measures into place will, in time, help you to become better at coping with it, if not avoiding it altogether.
+There isn’t an ‘off’ switch when it comes to coping with overwhelm.
+It takes patience, honouring, valuing and ultimately, being kind to yourself.
+Carefully putting these measures into place will, in time, help you become better at coping with it, if not avoiding it altogether.

 Want to learn how to systemise your freelance biz?
 Check out my new course “Freelance Success” where we hit the ground running with this and other profitable skills.